Wan 2.2 SVI2 Pro Workflow Guide for Long AI Videos

 I just finished creating a new Tom and Jerry scene and the result is amazing.
 This clip is over 40 seconds long and the character looks exactly right in every single frame.
 Even when I reach the 40 second mark the face and the small details stay consistent.
 It feels like watching a real movie because the video is long but the character does not change or morph at all.
 I managed to generate this entire sequence with just one click and I want to show you exactly how you can do it too.

-File You Need To Download
+Files You Need To Download

-- Wan 2.2 Text Encoder and VAE
+• Wan 2.2 Text Encoder and VAE (Standard files from the original repo)

 Why You Must Delete Inspector Blend